 Adiabatic walls are theoretical concepts since, if they exist, they would be a perfect thermal insulator.
-Nowadays, any thermal insulation, no matter how good it is, always allows some heat energy transfer.
+Despite being excellent, any thermal insulator always allows some heat energy transfer.

-- The air layers of a solar collector.
-In solar collectors, between the dark surface where solar radiation is captured and outside, there is a layer of air.
-Air, when still, is a very good insulator.
-The objective of creating this air layer is to obtain the approximation of an adiabatic wall that allows no thermal energy transfer from the fluid of the solar module to the outside.
+The air layers of a solar collector.
+In solar collectors, between the dark surface where solar radiation is captured and the outside, there is a layer of air whose objective is to prevent heat flows.

-The term adiabatic refers to elements that prevent heat transfer with the environment.
-An isolated wall is quite close to an adiabatic limit.
+This term refers to elements that prevent heat transfer to the environment.
+An isolated wall is quite close to this concept.

-In air conditioning, the humidification processes (contribution of water vapor) are adiabatic, since there is no heat transfer, despite the fact that the air temperature and its relative humidity can be varied.
-Another example is the adiabatic flame temperature, which is the temperature a flame could reach if there were no heat loss to the environment.
+In air conditioning, the humidification processes are adiabatic since there is no heat transfer.
+Another example is the adiabatic flame temperature, which is the temperature that a flame could reach if there were no heat loss to the surroundings.

 Adiabatic heating and cooling are processes that commonly occur due to the change in pressure of a gas.
-This can be quantified using the ideal gas law.
+It can be quantified using the ideal gas law.

-When an exothermic process is performed adiabatically, the system temperature increases because the system retains the generated heat.
+When an exothermic process is performed adiabatically, the system's temperature increases because the system retains the generated heat.

-On the contrary, when an endothermic process is performed adiabatically, the system temperature decreases, because the required heat is not supplied from the outside.
+In contrast, when an endothermic process is performed adiabatically, the system's temperature decreases because the required heat is not supplied from outside.
 An example of this is the operation of a refrigerator in which a compressed gas expands through a constriction.
 The gas temperature thus decreases.

-As is clear with the refrigerator, it is sometimes not difficult to isolate a system from the outside world.
-When a process takes place very quickly, there is no time to exchange heat with the environment, and the process in the first approach is adiabatic.
-For example, the working stroke in a combustion engine can be perfectly described adiabatically.
+As is evident with the refrigerator, it is sometimes not difficult to isolate a system from the outside world.
+However, when a process takes place very fast, there is no time to exchange heat with the environment, and the process in the first approach is adiabatic.